REIT Bargains: 2 DGI Names Plus 1 High-Yield Pick To Buy Now

 Tale Of The Tape – Another Ugly Chart

-During the past 52 weeks, STORE Capital has traded in a range of $20.71 - $30.39 per share, and is also bumping up against its recent lows.

-STOR shares as of this writing yield 5.5%, and represents yet another long-term DGI opportunity with a low FFO payout ratio.
+During the past 52 weeks, STORE Capital has traded in a range of $20.71-30.39 per share, and is also bumping up against its recent lows.
+STOR's shares as of this writing yield 5.5% and represents yet another long-term DGI opportunity with a low FFO payout ratio.
 Notably, STOR has a BBB- IG rated balance sheet.

 STORE is trading at ~13x 2017e FFO per share, about 3.5 turns lower than its historical average.